 First, we created “Grey matter Gary,” which is a rig that we give away for free.
 Gary is a cartoon character rig that is really appealing, simple structured, and highly flexible.

 To be able to achieve what we planned, we used a rigging system that allowed us to create a super reliable, flexible, and high performing Maya rig.

-We were stunned to find out the reactions to Gary, since its release, we’ve been getting many positive feedbacks about him, and most of the animators who used him were surprised of how fun he is to work with it.
+We were stunned to find out the reactions to Gary, since its release, we’ve been getting many positive feedbacks about him, and most of the animators who used him were surprised by how fun he is to work with it.

 Here are some of the feedback we got for Gary’s rig

 “ Very easy and intuitive to use.
 The bendings are very nice, and simple.
 I had great fun animating this rig, I strongly recommend it to anyone who wants to practice cartoony style animation.”

 “ Incredibly flexible and fun rig!
 Recommended for all the cartoonists out there”